hungcq/knowledge-repo/IT/designing-data-intensive-applications/9-consistency-consensus.md

   - -> Blocking atomic commit protocol
   - Coordinator app become stateful
 #### Fault-tolerant consensus
 - Decide on a sequence of values
 - -> Total order broadcast algo
 - Need leader to decide on the order
 - 2 voting steps:
   - Decide a leader: use an epoch number, ensure that within each epoch, the leader is unique
-  - Leader proposal: must wait for a quorum of nodes to response: leader with highest epoch win
+  - Leader proposal: must wait for a quorum of nodes to response: leader with the highest epoch win
 #### Coordination services
 - Design to hold small amount of (not frequently changed) data in memory (disk for persistent), replicated across all nodes using fault-tolerant total order broadcast algo
 - Features:
   - Linearizable atomic operations: need total order broadcast
   - Total ordering of operations: use increasing trans id